ZadenOwer/randomizer-tool/README.md

 > **The executable is detected as a virus, are you scamming me?**

-This is my first time working with executable files, so I think that I missed several "good practices", that's why I bring access to this repo, that way you can see the source code and be aware of what's going on.
+This is my first time working with executable files, so I think that I missed several "good practices", that's why I giving access to this repo, that way you can see the source code and be aware of what's going on.

 > **I see eggs spawning on the overworld, my game will crash if I interact with them?**

-Yeah, that's something that I'm not 100% aware about why is happening, but my theory is that when I randomize, the pokemon with diferent forms, like the Paldean Tauros, Squawkabilly or Rotom, need a specific way of be randomized and I'm not doing it, so they become "Bad eggs" instead.
+Yeah, that's something that I'm not 100% aware about why is happening, but I think is funny to see them spawn around so I didn't try to fix it yet.

-You cannot do anything with this Eggs, you can interact with them but at the moment of start the battle, this will finish instantly, getting no XP nor material.
+You cannot do anything with this Eggs, you can interact with them but at the moment of start the battle, it will finish instantly, getting no XP or materials.

-A funny think is that every egg will be Shiny and Lv.
+A funny thing is that every egg will be Shiny and Lv.
 0.

 > **I activated the Items option, but a pokemon I catched don't bring any item**